What should chickens eat to keep healthy and happy?

 requires a larger amount than feed alone can give.
 For this

-reason, laying hens will require additional calcium to be fed in a
+reason, laying hens need additional calcium, fed in a

-Laying hens need to eat less protein but more calcium.
+Laying hens need more calcium and less protein than youngsters.

 - Layer food comes in either pellets or 'crumbles' (sometimes also called 'mash') and it really doesn't matter which you get – the content is the same.
 Pellets tend to be a little less messy as they're not as easy to kick out of the feeder.